tcui221/datavisualization/README.md

       main.js -> Load data and instantiate visualizations timeline.js -> Interactive housing price ordering
-      forceDiagram.js -> Code for bubble chart showing ZIP code prices /data
+      forceDiagram.js -> Code for bubble chart showing ZIP code prices moveReasons.js -> Bar chart of reasons for moving with slider to select income brackets hlBars.js -> Bar chart of state homelessness ratios in different years (not used in website) /data
       -> Contains all data files
     /images